timeartist/plane-redis/plans/operational_db/README.md

 ```

 This is quite simple so therefore may not be the most optimial approach for every scenario.
 Consider a user needing to login, they likely are not going to supply you their user id but instead a login name or email.
-There's a few different ways you can approach this but the easiest one is with another hash.
+There's a few different ways you can approach this but the most robust is with another hash.

 ``` redis
 > HMSET emails "john@jim.biz password_hash" 4abacd441 "john@jim.biz id" 9a1bffdcc8ad440c9975fd09af70e2ec